-Gia Taijae Tejeda is 20, a sophomore Economics major with a minor in management and organization at Spelman College, and the Founder of All Things College.
+Gia Taijae Tejeda is 22, an Alumna of Spelman College who earned her Bachelors of Arts in Economics and a double minor in Management & Organization and Entrepreneurship & Innovation.
 Gia is a believer in Christ, daughter, sister, trailblazer, scholar, community builder, florist, and event planner.
 Gia began to develop All Things College (A.T.C.) as a freshman in high school; now, her initiative turned business is committed to bridging the gap from high school to higher education within the minority community.
-The primary purpose of A.T.C. is to advocate for quality education by informing students and parents nationwide on college readiness, standardized test-prep, and scholarships, ensuring an increase in minority economic growth and college retention rates.
 This line of work is extremely near and dear to Gia’s heart because she is passionate about empowering, encouraging, and equipping others to break generational glass ceilings.
 Gia strongly believes that if scholars from the minority communities receive a higher education, this will improve their own community and catapult their success post-graduation.

 Gia aspires to inspire scholars worldwide to dream big in life and reach their full potential, especially in furthering their education.
 Gia saw a need within her community and began to help one scholar at a time change their narrative.
 Reaching students who feel as though “it’s too late” or have been told “they would never amount to anything” is most important in Gia’s mission because she knows those same sentiments.
 Essentially, All Things College will make an impact, regardless of how big or small.